One of the proudest moments in East Bierley's history when they won the National Village Cup at Lord's in 1979

 East Bierley’s earliest success came when they won the Bradford District League in 1895, 1898 and 1899.
 This spurred them on to join the emerging Bradford League in 1912.

-Bierley reached the 1930 Priestley Cup final after the bad weather meant that the semi-final and finals were not played until the following summer.
-When the final was eventually played they were defeated by Idle who made 128-4 in reply to East Bierley’s 127.
+Bierley reached the 1930 Priestley Cup Final after the bad weather meant that the semi-final and finals were not played until the following summer.
+When the final was eventually played they were defeated by Idle who made 128 for four in reply to East Bierley’s 127.

 Local performers of distinction during those years were batsmen G Dawson, F Scott and C Sykes who scored the bulk of the runs.
 Easily the most prolific bowler, apart from St Hill was H Cawthray.